 US jobless claims likely remain high as layoffs persist

-WASHINGTON (AP) — The government will issue its latest snapshot Thursday of the level of layoffs in the United States, which remain elevated seven months after the viral pandemic erupted and after the expiration of federal unemployment aid for millions of Americans.
+WASHINGTON (AP) — The government will provide its latest picture Thursday of the pace of job cuts in the United States, which remain elevated with the viral pandemic still impeding the economy seven months after it first erupted.
 The still-high number of people seeking jobless benefits reflects an economy that has recovered only slightly more than half the 22 million jobs that were lost to the pandemic.
-Many Americans are facing unemployment with vastly diminished aid since a $600-a-week federal benefit expired this summer.
-The latest weekly report on jobless claims coincides with fading prospects in Washington for a new federal rescue aid package.
+Many Americans are enduring unemployment with vastly diminished aid since a $600-a-week federal benefit expired this summer.
+The latest weekly report on jobless claims coincides with fading prospects for a new federal rescue aid package that economists say is urgently needed for unemployed workers and struggling businesses, states and cities.